Tafari-K/Lofi/README.md

 ​
 * Throughout the page, the following fonts are used:
   * Montserrat ('https://fonts.googleapis.com/css2?family=Montserrat:wght@100..900&display=swap') - I felt it went aesthetically with the overall design of the site and was easy to read.
-  * Sans serif - Is the fallback font in the event Montserrat wasn't supported by the browser ​
+  * Sans serif - Is the fallback font in the event Montserrat wasn't supported by the browser.
+​
 * All fonts were sourced from Google fonts, as stated in the credits.